k-kostin/fuel_churn_prediction/README.md

 (Optional: Include instructions if you want to guide the reviewer on how to run specific parts)

 1. The main experimental notebooks can be found in the `/modeling` directory.
-For example, `XGBoost_Optimization.ipynb` details the XGBoost model experiments.
+For example, `xgboost.ipynb` details the XGBoost model experiments.
 2. Data source: The project uses proprietary transaction data (approx. 150 GB) which is not included in this repository due to confidentiality.